best mates nbn™️ 50/20

 In most cases, you’ll need to work with the installer based on standard installation requirements in order to find the best spot for your device to be installed (if applicable) – an area that’s easy for you to access as well as an area where the technician can easily connect your device to the premises connection device outside.
 Depending on the connection type, if no physical device is required (such as for an FTTN/FTTB connection) the nbn™ network will be established via a standard telephone wall socket.

 what nbn™ plan is right for me?

 At MATE, we have a number of nbn™ plans that are designed to suit a range of different lifestyles.
-Are you retired, but still looking to keep in touch with friends and family?
-Try out our good mates nbn™ 12 plan, offering a typical busy period download speed of 10 Mbps and designed for basic internet browsing.
+Do you have a small family?
+Try out our great mates nbn™ 25/5 plan, offering a typical busy period download speed (7pm-11pm) of 19 Mbps and designed for sending emails, basic browsing, streaming music and video content.
 Or are you looking for a high-speed plan with unlimited data?
-Then maybe our soul mates nbn™ 100 plan designed for 6 or more people, with a typical busy period download speed of 83 Mbps.
+Then maybe our elite mates nbn™ Home Superfast plan designed for 6 or more people, with a typical busy period download speed of 208 Mbps.
 No matter what you need the internet for, you can guarantee that MATE has the nbn™ plan to suit you.

 One thing you’ll need to keep in mind is that not only is your internet speed affected by the type of plan that you have, it’ll also be affected by the type of connection that you have to the nbn™ network.
 For example, if you have a plan that provides you with a typical busy period download speed of 43 megabytes per second (Mbps) but you’re connected to the nbn™ network via FTTN technology, your average internet speed may be slightly slower.